Hey all! Its December 1! Guess what that means! For the next 12 days it will be all Christmas all the time and I cannot

-Are you ready to play some fun party games at your next holiday gathering?
-I hope you will use this as a resource when making your plans.
+Now, are you ready to play some fun party games at your next holiday gathering?
+Because if you are, I hope you will use this as a resource when making your plans.

 Be sure to bookmark this blog and stop by tomorrow for 12 Best Homemade Christmas Food Gifts.
-We will have an exciting new collection of ideas every day now through December 12th!
+In addition, we will have an exciting new collection of ideas every day now through December 12th!

 Are you looking for other great Christmas ideas?
-Check out these posts in addition to this one about Christmas games:
+If so, check out these posts in addition to this one about Christmas games: